 Yes.
 Alabama has no residency restrictions whatsoever.
 However, as of May 18, 2022, the law specifies that ONLY Notaries Public of Alabama may notarize Alabama Marriage Certificates.
 This means the Alabama Marriage Certificate can only be validated within the borders of the State of Alabama.

 Yes.
-Alabama marriage certificates are legally recognized as valid in every state and most countries (depending on that country's laws.
-I would double check if you plan to live in a predominantly Islamic country.)
+Alabama marriage certificates are legally recognized as valid in every state and most countries.
+Of course, this depends on any specific country's laws.
+I would double check with the laws of countries other than the U.S.A.)

-No. Alabama does not require a wedding ceremony.
+No. Alabama does not require nor record the date of a wedding ceremony.

 No. Witnesses are not required, however an Alabama Notary Public must notarize your Alabama Marriage Certificate on the day of your marriage.